geerma/CohereCampingCreator/README.md

 ## What's next for Cohere Camping Creator

 I hope to create a mobile version of Cohere Camping Creator, and also improve the UI/UX design aesthetics of this project.
 Adding more features that warn and educate users on summer ailments (ex. dehydration, sunscreen reapplication for UV rays) is also another area I want to investigate.
 I would also like to add weather alerts, and have Twilio send a text message if there is a weather warning.

+## How to Run

+Visit the deployed website [here](https://coherecampingcreator.vercel.app/).

+If you want to run it on your local machine, type 'npm install' and install all dependencies such as react-router, twilio, express, etc.

+Then, you will need to receive API keys for all environment variables (Cohere API, Twilio API, and OpenWeatherMap API).
+Run the front-end using 'npm start'.
+Then,start the server using 'pm run-script run'(or 'cd server' and type 'node index.js').